 "I love caring for patients, but being a doctor opened my eyes to the potential of research, where I realized I can really change things for a lot of people.
 That drives me," Delaney said.
 "It's very important for me to have my hand in patient care, but I also want to fix the problems and that only happens through research."

-During an early career fellowship in the lab of the Center’s Dr. Irwin Bernstein, Delaney recognized the significant potential of moving laboratory findings forward to advance patient care.
+During an early career fellowship in the lab of the Hutch’s Dr. Irwin Bernstein, Delaney recognized the significant potential of moving laboratory findings forward to advance patient care.
 Delaney built upon Bernstein’s work, engineering a protein to activate the cells and greatly increase their quantity.
 She's quick to acknowledge the lab staff, some of whom have toiled for 25 years on cord blood stem cell expansion.
 "The work I do would not be possible at many places," she said.
 "It's such a collaborative place, and the facilities are critical, too.
 I do not work in a vacuum.

 "Translating laboratory findings to the patient bedside is no small feat.
 And when the time finally comes and a patient agrees to take a step forward with a new treatment, the feeling is without description," Delaney said.
 "Then when the treatment works, there isn't anything more gratifying."